dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ---
-title: 'An intro into rust by building an old terminal game from 1984, Part 1'
+title: 'An Introduction to Rust by building an old terminal game from 1984, Part 1'
-date: '2025-04-26T21:11:29+10:00'
+date: '2025-05-21T21:11:29+10:00'
 draft: false
 visibility: false
 summary: >
-  I've found building the game BEAST from 1984 helped me teach rust as it touches many concepts of rust and gets us to see something pretty quickly.
+  You just read the Rust book and now want to apply your new skills to something real.
+  Let's build a terminal game I grew up with, learn how the terminal works and how to control it.
-description: "We are building the terminal game BEAST together to learn to apply rust to a project"
+description: "We are building the terminal game BEAST together to learn to apply Rust to a project."
 toc: true
 readTime: true
 tags: ["rust", "terminal", "game development", "tutorial"]